 One aspect of our strategy is to selectively enter into collaboration agreements with third parties.
 We currently rely, and will continue to rely, on our collaborators for financial resources and for development, regulatory, and commercialization expertise for selected product candidates, other than pimavanserin, and we have limited control over the amount and timing of resources that our collaborators may devote to our product candidates.
 We may choose to rely on collaborations in the future for certain portions of our pimavanserin program or for the commercialization of NUPLAZID in certain territories outside of the United States.
-Our 2003 research agreement with Allergan ended in March 2013 and our 1999 collaboration agreement with Allergan focused on muscarinic product candidates was terminated as of December 2015.
-Any additional payments from our ongoing collaboration agreement with Allergan in chronic pain are dependent upon further advancement of an applicable product candidate.
-Unless these milestones are met, we will not receive future revenues from our ongoing collaboration with Allergan.
+The research term of our 2003 research collaboration with Allergan concluded in 2013 and we no longer recognize revenues from this collaboration.
+In addition, our 1999 muscarinic collaboration focused on glaucoma terminated in 2015 and we will not be receiving any further payments under that agreement.
+Any additional payments from our continuing collaboration agreement with Allergan in chronic pain are dependent upon further advancement of an applicable product candidate.
+Unless these milestones are met, we will not receive future revenues from our continuing collaboration with Allergan.